aidenfyf/cold-email-harness/README.md

 Generates 10 data-backed cold email variants for podcast guest outreach across any niche.
 Built with campaign DNA constraints extracted from a 14.63% PRR campaign.

+Note: If you want only to use the skill, download the zipped folder (do not unzip) and upload directly to LLM of choice

 ## Stack

 - Frontend: Pure HTML / CSS / JS